hiveot/hub.capnp/pkg/state/README.md

 Persist the state of other services and consumers.

+## Roadmap

+1. Add support for SQLite to support increased capacity
+2. Add list and query support

 ## Summary

 Services that need to persist state can use this key-value store to save their state.
 This is also available to consumers that like to store state of their web application, for example a dashboard layout.